Demographics of Somalia: Somali Clans

 Somali clans (Qabaa'ilka Soomaalida; القبائل الصومالية) are patrilineal kinship groups based on agnatic descent of the Somali people.
 Tradition and folklore connects the origin of the Somali population by language and way of life, and societal organisations, by customs, and by a feeling of belonging to a broader family among individuals from the Arabian Peninsula.

 The Somali people are mainly divided among five patrilineal clans, the Hawiye, Darod, Rahanweyn, Dir, and Isaaq.
-The average person is able to trace his/her ancestry generations back.
+The average person is able to trace their ancestry generations back.
 Somali clans in contemporary times have an established official structure in the country's political system, acknowledged by a mathematical formula for equitably distributing seats between the clans in the Federal Parliament of Somalia.

 The clan represents the highest degree of familial affiliation.
 It holds territorial properties and is typically overseen by a Sultan.
 Clans possess ancestral lands, which are associated with the migratory patterns of the Somali populace throughout their historical narrative.
 Each clan is administered by its designated leader and supported by its council of elders, with land being communally owned and overseen.
 Various Somali clans utilise distinct titles for their leaders, including Sultan, Emir, Imam, Ughaz, and Garad.
 Clan leadership may be hereditary, or leaders may be elected by the council of elders composed of representatives from diverse clan lineages.
 The leaders of these clans fulfill both religious and political responsibilities.